 4. No One Can Read Your Watermark Anyway

-Watermarks are often impossible to read.
-Especially if you use any kind of calligraphy font.
-No one is going to see your itsy bitsy watermark and say “I want to hire this photographer!
-Now, I’m going to spend the next few minutes figuring out what the logo says, and then search blindly through Google to find the photographer.”
-If someone wants to credit you they will in the caption or post.
-Preferably with a link directly to your website.
+If someone wants to credit you, they will in the caption or post.
+Best case scenario, they will do this with a link directly to your website.
 If you do use a watermark make sure it is easily legible at very small sizes.
 If it isn’t legible, it only diminishes your work.

-5. A Watermark Ruins the Composition of Your Photo
+5. A Watermark Can Ruin the Composition of Your Photo

 7. It’s Really Hard to Keep Your Logo up to Date

-The conundrum is this: You want to protect your work as much as possible no matter how it is shared and re-shared online.
-But you don’t want to add a distracting element to your photo.
+You want to protect your work as much as possible no matter how it is shared and re-shared online.
+How can you do this without adding a distracting element to your photo?

 Each of these services will search the internet for unauthorized use of your image.
-Should you search to see if someone is using EVERY image you post?
-No. That would take forever, and not all of your photos are really that valuable.
-But for your very best photos or photos that are newsworthy, these services are a great way to track down misuse and pursue legal action.
+Should you search to see if someone is using every image you post?
+That would take forever, and probably wouldn’t be worth your time.
+But for your very best photos or photos that are newsworthy, these services are a great way to track down misuse and pursue legal action if necessary.

-1. Keep your watermark simple and monochromatic.
-(No color and minimal use of graphics.)
+- 1. Keep your watermark simple and monochromatic.

 What do you think?